Mastering The Boom and Bust Cycle: Smart Moves in Volatile Markets

 Confirmation bias, the tendency to seek information that supports existing beliefs, further amplifies market trends.
 During boom periods, investors may selectively focus on positive indicators, reinforcing their optimistic outlook and contributing to bubble formation.
 Conversely, focusing on negative information can exacerbate market declines during downturns.

 Government intervention plays a significant role in managing these cycles.
 Through government spending and taxation, fiscal policy stimulates economic activity during downturns or incredible overheating economies.
 Monetary policy, implemented by central banks, involves managing interest rates and money supply to influence economic conditions.
-For example, in response to the 2008 financial crisis, the Federal Reserve lowered interest rates to near-zero and implemented quantitative easing to inject liquidity into the financial system.
+For example, in response to the 2008 financial crisis, the Federal Reserve lowered interest rates to near zero and implemented quantitative easing to inject liquidity into the economic system.

 However, the effectiveness of government intervention is debated.
 Some argue for a more hands-on approach, while others advocate for free-market mechanisms to correct imbalances naturally.
 The appropriate level of intervention depends on specific economic conditions and prevailing economic philosophies.